pydoit/doit/doc/tutorial_1.rst

 incremental computation
 -----------------------

-One of the main purposes in the usage of ``doit`` is to make use of **up-to-date** checks to decide if tasks *needs* to be executed or not.
+One of the main purposes of ``doit`` is to make use of **up-to-date** checks to decide if tasks *need* to be executed or not.

-In this case as long as the input file is not modified we are certain that the same output would be generated...
+In our case, as long as the input file is not modified we are certain that the same output would be generated...

 When dealing with files, task's metadata ``file_dep`` and ``targets`` can be used: